ProtoLife/daptics-api/README.md

 # daptics API <a class="tocSkip"></a>

-This is the README documentation for the daptics design of experiments GraphQL API and the Python API client.
+This is the README documentation for the daptics Design of Experiments GraphQL API and the Python API client.

 ## Links

-* The Python API client module and several tutorial Jupyter notebooks are available from the daptics-api GitHub repository at [https://github.com/ProtoLife/daptics-api](https://github.com/ProtoLife/daptics-api)
+* The Python API client package and several tutorial Jupyter notebooks are available from the daptics-api GitHub repository at [https://github.com/ProtoLife/daptics-api](https://github.com/ProtoLife/daptics-api)
 * Auto-generated documentation for the API and the client is available from the